Amukayoung/Coalition-Technologies-Skill-Test/README.md

 # Coalition-Technologies-Skill-Test

 ## Task
-Convert PSD file to a web page
+Converted PSD file to a web page

 ## Technologies